virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 - Neural networks learn multiple levels of representation corresponding to different levels of abstraction and these levels form a hierarchy of concepts.
 This is why Deep Learning is also called [Representational Learning](https://www.quora.com/What-is-representation-learning-in-deep-learning).

-**BUT!**

-We'll see that even if Deep Learning is such a powerful approach, this doesn't mean that every problem should be tackled with it.

-Data scarcity and computational requirements often suggest that more traditional Machine Learning algorithms should be considered way before Deep Learning algorithms.

 ## Why Deep Learning